-The General Fund Balance is projected to be 15.7%.
-Overall Fund Balance is projected to be 16.7%.
-The General Fund Balance fell slightly below the 15 percent level in FY2010; however, the Commissioners Court felt the economic strains of the national recession justified this dip.
-The Court made every effort to bring the fund balance back up and did so in 2011 and has maintained our goal of at least 15%.
+The General Fund Balance is projected to be 14.7%.
+Overall Fund Balance is projected to be 14.8%.
+The General Fund Balance fell slightly below the 15 percent level this year; however, the economic strains of the national recession over the past few years kept the County from replacing vehicles.
+This year we needed to replace several vehicles, especially our law enforcement vehicles.
+Our Fleet Management department will help with scheduling replacement in a more efficient manner.
+The Court will make every effort to bring the fund balance back up in fiscal year 2015 and maintain our goal of at least 15%.